fgoujeon/maki/doc/concepts/composite-state.md

 Like a state machine, a composite state can be made of several [orthogonal regions](@ref orthogonal-region).

+A state that belongs to a composite state is called a **substate**.

 ## When to Use a Composite State

 The need of a composite state can arise from two distinct situations: